 Rachel qualified from Glasgow Caledonian University with a 2.1 in Bsc Physiotherapy.
 Throughout her degree she gained experience in paediatrics, respiratory, neurological and musculoskeletal settings.
 These diverse experiences highlighted Rachel’s interest in the musculoskeletal specialism and private practice.
 In her final year at university, Rachel provided physiotherapy support to Port Glasgow Junior F.C and is continuing to work with the club, alongside being part of the Physioflexx team.
 She will continue to enhance her skills and knowledge by continually taking part in professional development.
 Due to her personal interest in football and fitness, Rachel is particularly interested in injuries which can occur as a result of taking part in these activities and enjoys treating and providing rehabilitation to these clients.
 Rachel strives to provide the highest level of client-centred care for all her patients and aims to work with every patient to determine the most effective interventions and goals for them.

-- Diploma Health Sciences
+- Sports Massage Diploma

 Areas of Interest